-Entering the prayer hall through the central doorway, we walk under a dome measuring 24 meters in diameter.
-It rests on heavy arches that fall onto four piers embedded in the exterior walls and two large hexagonal piers at the center, left and right.
+Entering the prayer hall through the central doorway, the visitor emerges under a dome measuring 24 meters in diameter.
+It rests on six heavy arches arranged in a hexagonal shape that fall onto four piers embedded in the exterior walls and two large hexagonal piers at the center, left, and right.
 The transition to dome occurs with a thin belt of triangles that merge with decorative consoles in between arches, with dome buttressed providing additional support on the exterior.
 Twelve windows pierced into the drum illuminate the area under dome, which houses the mihrab on axis with the doorway.
 The mihrab area is decorated with painted patterns of interlocking wheels and stars and the windowpanes reflect the wood carving of the period.

-The structure is built of limestone with marble used for columns, capitals, mihrab, minber, window frames and the seven portals .
-Red stone is used to frame entryways and -in alteration with white stone- on the voussoirs of the courtyard and portal arches.
+The structure is built of limestone with marble used for columns, capitals, mihrab, minbar, window frames, and the seven portals .
+Red stone is used to frame entryways and on the voussoirs of the courtyard and portal arches where it alternates with white stone blocs.
 The courtyard is further adorned with frescoes inside gallery domes, original designs that were repaired in the 18th century as well as baroque additions.

 Bumin, Kürsat.
 Edirne.
 Ankara: Republic of Turkey, Ministry of Culture, Directorate of Publications, 1993.

 Dijkema, F. Th.
 The Ottoman Historical Monumental Inscriptions in Edirne.
 Leiden: E.J.
-Brill, 1977.l.
+Brill, 1977.

 Meinecke, Michael.
 Die Mamlukische Architektur in Ägypten und Syrien (648/1250 bis 923/1517).
 Glückstadt: Verlag J. J. Augustin, 1992.